resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 **Demonstrate:** This menu to the left of the support site matches the links in the top bar of the support site.

 The support site has loads of useful documentation.
-It has how to get started guides, tutorials, knowledge bases, and more importantly it has information showing you how to get support.
+It has how to get started guides, tutorials and knowledge bases.
 It’s well worth exploring.
 But we are not going to do it now.
 You know where to go when you want to find some helpful documentation.

 **Activity:** Get everyone to click on the "Get Help" link of the top bar of the support site.